mostafaelamin/SmartTrafficSim/README.md

 - Abstraction and encapsulation
 - Code reusability and modularity

-This project serves as both an educational exercise and a demonstration of scalable OOP architecture.
+This project serves as an demonstration of scalable OOP architecture.

 ---